peytonrb/VaultStudios-DuckDetective/README.md

 Click here to play our build!

 # Controls
-Use WASD (or YBAX for Xbox Controller) to navigate through the game.
+Use WASD (or left joystick for Xbox Controller) to navigate through the game.
 Use the mouse or joystick to look around, and use Space to jump.